PedroRodrigues527/PedroRodrigues527/README.md

 👀 I’m interested in Web/Software Development, web3 and Neural Networks

-✨ I’m currently studying Informatic Engineering
+✨ I’m currently working with React.js and Laravel!

 ⚡ Me fact: I have a passion for Mathematics, History and all things related about computers.
 And i like to read o.o